-A fee for buying the card
+The cost of buying the card

 An annual or monthly fee for using the card

-Fees for adding money onto the card
+Fees for adding money to the card

-Cash withdrawal fees
+Cash withdrawal charges

-Transaction fees when you make a purchase on your card
+Transaction fees when you make a purchase

 Work out how much you expect to spend abroad before you travel, including:

-How much you expect to take out at cash machines.
+At cash machines.
 Decide if this is likely to be in one go or several smaller withdrawals.

-How much you expect to spend on your card in shops, restaurants and other businesses.
+On your card in shops, restaurants and other businesses.